ChickenProp/chickenprop.github.com/drafts/book-review-the-iliad.md

 ---
 *Translated by Emily Wilson*

-Book Review: The Iliad

-Translated by Emily Wilson

 1.

 I didn't know what the Iliad was about.
 I thought it was the story of how Helen of Troy gets kidnapped, triggering the Trojan war, which lasts a long time and eventually gets settled with a wooden horse.